Ohio

 Does Ohio require a warrant for police drone surveillance?

-As of House Bill 251, signed July 7, 2026, yes for entering or observing a home's interior or curtilage, under ORC Section 4561.61(A).
-Nine listed exceptions in Section 4561.62 allow warrantless use, including border patrol, exigent circumstances, and crime-scene photography.
+Not yet.
+House Bill 251, signed July 7, 2026, creates a warrant requirement for entering or observing a home's interior or curtilage under ORC Section 4561.61(A), but that section is not yet in effect; it takes effect October 6, 2026.
+Once effective, nine listed exceptions in Section 4561.62 will allow warrantless use, including border patrol, exigent circumstances, and crime-scene photography.

 Can my neighbor legally fly a drone over my yard in Ohio?